mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## What's happening to search query history?

 Work or school search history on Bing.com is no longer available as of March 31, 2025.
-There is no control available for IT admins to download search terms on behalf of users.
+There's no control available for IT admins to download search terms on behalf of users.

 ## Does this impact all tenants?